 Pineapple tastes great however you prep it.
 Freeze it, bake it, blend it: the possibilities are endless!

-Blend several servings of fresh pineapple with yogurt and freeze overnight.
+Blend several servings of fresh pineapple with dairy-free yogurt and freeze overnight.
 It will taste a bit like ice cream but without all the sugar.

 You may find yourself sneaking into the freezer for a bite of frozen pineapple, too!

 Another great idea is to dehydrate pineapple.
 Dried pineapple is a quick and easy snack for at home or when out and about.